QSI International School of Tbilisi: Facilities

+In 2007 the school moved to a new 5600-square meter facility.

 Curriculum

 QSIT has a comprehensive program for university preparation.
 The curriculum includes English (reading, grammar, composition, and spelling) Mathematics, Cultural Studies, Science, Computer Literacy, Art, Music and Physical Education.
 Intensive English classes are offered to students who need additional help with English.
 Additional language acquisition, Language other than English (LOE), is provided in Georgian, Russian, German, French, Spanish, and Mandarin.
-Students and parents are given full access to the curriculum.
-Materials and equipments are up-to-date and of high quality.
 Class sizes are kept small to ensure personal attention for ALL students.

 In addition to students earning the Internationally Recognized QSI Diploma, Advanced Placement (AP) courses and examinations are offered.
 Every year 10-15 different AP courses are offered in QSIT: AP English literature, AP Physics, AP Calculus, AP Biology, AP Government & Politics and AP Economics.

 Taking AP courses and exams improves students chances of getting into university and can even help them to minimize their university costs.
 If a student earns a qualifying score on AP Exam, they can receive credit for the equivalent course at universities across the United States and in 60 other countries around the world.
 Universities value students who take the most challenging courses available at their school - for QSIT, AP courses are the most advanced courses offered.

 Grading System

 QSIT adheres to a Mastery Learning approach to education that provides detailed feedback for students as they work toward ownership of the material.
 Grades reflect the current progress that students have made within a unit of study.
-When students demonstrate mastery they are rewarded with and 'A' or 'B'.
+When students demonstrate mastery they are rewarded with an 'A' or 'B'.
 Thus a student never fails in the traditional sense.
 Instead the student proceeds logically through the curriculum at a pace determined by his or her mastery of the material.

-Faculty

-QSIT employees Native English-speaking, experienced fully qualified teachers from Western Countries to teach all core curriculum and homeroom classes.
-Foreign languages as well as special classes are taught by experienced educators from around the world.